Install / Setup

 A Docker image is built with every release.
 Those images can be found here.

-tag is recommended & will ensure you pull down the most recent version of the app.
-If needed, prior releases can be used by specifying the individual release tag, like v0.3.0
+Each image is assigned a version tag upon release.
+Using the latest tag is recommended & will ensure you pull down the most recent version of the app.
+If needed, prior releases can be used by specifying the individual release tag, like v0.3.0.

 The app can be run as a container with the bundled docker-compose.yml file: